Leading research through innovation

 Director: Dr. Bogdan Carbunar

-CaSPR develops efficient solutions to ensure a trustworthy use of mobile and social networks.
-Problems of interest include online service fraud and abuse, mobile authentication, social media validation, and cryptocurrencies.
+The Cyber Security and Privacy Research (CaSPR) Lab develops efficient solutions to ensure a trustworthy use of mobile and social networks.
+Problems of interest include the detection and prevention of online service fraud and abuse, cryptocurrencies, and mobile authentication.

 Director: Rathindra (Babu) DasGupta, Alex Schwarzkopf, Rita Virginia Rodriguez